How to Select an Online Sound Engineering School

 There are several different fields that are closely related to sound engineering, including audio engineering and broadcast engineering.
 According to the U.S. Bureau of Labor Statistics (BLS), people who work in these jobs may be referred to sound, broadcast or audio engineers or technicians (www.bls.gov).
-Individuals who would like to work in this field can find online programs in sound engineering at community colleges, music schools and 4-year colleges and universities.
+Students should weigh the degree levels and program requirements with school services, accreditation and certification factors.

 The BLS noted that sound and broadcast engineers typically need some type of postsecondary education, either through a vocational program or an associate degree in a field such as electronics or broadcasting.
 However, since broadcast engineering jobs are highly competitive, a bachelor's degree may be required for some positions, according to the BLS.